awsdocs/aws-parallelcluster-user-guide/doc_source/moving-from-v2-to-v3.md

  ********

-AWS ParallelCluster 3\.x configuration uses YAML syntax, it's the full reference can be found at [Configuration files](configuration-v3.md)\.
+AWS ParallelCluster 3\.x configuration uses YAML syntax\.
+The full reference can be found at [Configuration files](configuration-v3.md)\.

 In addition to requiring a YAML file format, a number of configuration sections, settings, and parameter values have been updated in AWS ParallelCluster 3\.x\.
 In this section, we note key changes to the AWS ParallelCluster configuration along with side\-by\-side examples illustrating these differences across each version of AWS ParallelCluster\.